 3. Watch the latest releases from some of the best filmmakers at Glasgow Film Festival

-Glasgow Film Festival (GFF) is back this year and is set to run from February 28 – March 12 at Glasgow Film Theatre (GFT) on Rose Street and Cineworld Renfrew Street, as well as at partner cinemas across the UK and online.
+Glasgow Film Festival (GFF) is back this year and is set to run from February 28 – March 10 at Glasgow Film Theatre (GFT) on Rose Street and Cineworld Renfrew Street, as well as at partner cinemas across the UK and online.
 The 18th edition of the annual celebration of film is set to host ten world premieres, four European premieres, 70 UK premieres and 6 Scottish premieres, 7 World premieres and 16 European premieres, encouraging audiences to return to the cinema and the film festival experience.
 Find out the full programme for this year’s festival on the event’s website.

 4. Be bowled over by this bar with axe throwing, crazy golf and more

-6. Support some independent, women-owned businesses
+5. Support independent, women-owned businesses

 We should definitely be doing more of this if we can, but March 8 marks International Women’s Day so why not show some love and solidarity by purchasing items from businesses run by women?
 To name a few businesses run by women from Glasgow and the surrounding area that you can support, there’s Emily Brooks Art, Curate Glasgow, Eusebi’s Deli and Blooms, to name a few.
 Discover some independent, women-led businesses in Glasgow here.

-7. Treat your mum or mother figure to an afternoon tea this Mother’s Day
+6. Treat your mum or mother figure to an afternoon tea this Mother’s Day

-Of all the events on this list, this is the one you really don’t want to forget for heaven’s sake!
-Put March 19 in your diary.
+Of all the events on this list, this is the one you really don’t want to forget this Mother’s Day, for heaven’s sake!
+Put March 10 in your diary.
 It’s your chance to treat your dear Mum or mother figure to something special – you can’t go wrong with an afternoon tea, so why not book one this March to say thank you?
 For a unique afternoon tea experience, you can hop on board a retro Routemaster bus and sip on tea, coffee, prosecco and gin cocktails, whilst zipping past the sights of Glasgow and enjoying petit fours and sandwiches.
 Book your afternoon tea experience here.

-8. Indulge in carefully crafted cocktails and house music
+7. Indulge in carefully crafted cocktails and house music

-11. Attend a Mamma Mia-themed boozy brunch at this rooftop bar
+8. Attend a Mamma Mia-themed boozy brunch at this rooftop bar